 MARCH QUESTION OF THE MONTH

-How does censorship of public school books, websites and other material affect you and people your age?
+How does censorship in public schools affect you and people your age?

 “The censorship of books, websites, and other materials affects us by not allowing us to learn everything we need to go into the world and help make a difference.
 Also, the censorship of websites doesn’t allow us to do the full research to write good essays and papers to get the best grades possible.” – N.Z., Junior